Google Posts: Everything You Need to Know About [Complete Guide 2021]

 Event posts are exceptions because they last until the promoted event is over.

-So next time someone searches your brand name on desktop, the content will appear in Google My Business listing alongside the search results (both in Google and Google maps).
+So, next time someone searches your brand name on a desktop, the content will appear in the Google My Business listing alongside the search results (both in Google and Google Maps).

 Google posts on desktop